BitcoinDesign/Bitcoin-Core-App/pages/block-clock.md

 	height = 168
 %}

-A network indicator appears below the block click when the application does not run on mainnet.
+A network indicator appears below the block clock when the application does not run on mainnet.
 We need to decide whether this element should have a tool tip, and/or tapping it navigates to the settings for more information and options.

 {% include picture.html
 	image = "/assets/images/block-clock/network-indicator.png"